AsthaSingh0108/DogAdoption/README.md

 # ASTHA SINGH
-This is a project using HTML & CSS.
+This is a project using HTML & CSS(not responsive).